taw00/manuscript-css/v4.0/examples/example-crepuscular-dreams.md

 well.

-In this, I used the manuscript CSS as a baseline to then modify the document for presentation, not submission.
+In this, I used the manuscript CSS as a baseline to then modify the document for presentation, not submission (I printed this out and framed it).
 It's an example of a few things you can do if you are CSS-savvy.

 Customizations:
 - The page